Sonam-096/student-score-system/README.md

 # Student Result Management System
-Author - Yash Pandey
+Author - SONAM
 _ _ _

-This is a Student Result Management System website that I developed as a minor project during my Diploma in Computer Engineering, in collaboration with my teammate Sonam.
+This is a Student Result Management System website that I developed as a minor project during my Diploma in Computer Engineering, in collaboration with my teammate Yash Pandey.

 ## Table of Contents